double-blind-reviewing/double-blind/README.md

-# Computer science conferences - double-blind status
+# Computer science conferences: Double-blind status

 This document tracks the status of major computer science conferences (currently defined as those listed in http://csrankings.org) with